Category: Featured

 Welcome to the latest episode of the Philadelphia PGA Section’s web series, “Playing Through,” where PGA of America Golf Professionals, Section staff, Section partners, and other industry professionals are asked 18 questions about their lives and careers.

-This episode features PGA of America Member Peter Clarke, the PGA head golf professional at Manufacturers’ Golf & Country Club in Fort Washington, Pa.
+This episode features PGA of America Member Brent Wallace, the PGA director of golf at Northampton Country Club in Easton.
+Pa.

 If you are interested in appearing in a future episode, please complete this form by clicking here.
 To watch past episodes, click here.